JeanElBeainy/VendingMachineProject/README.md

 #### Subclasses of Item:

 - Bag: Represents snack bags.
-- Can: Represents canned beverages.
+- Can: may represent canned beverages or food if any.
 - Bottle: Represents bottled drinks.
-- Sweet: Represents candy and sweets.
+- Sweet: Represents candies and sweets.

 ### Order Class